Simple ways to refresh your space for summer

-Rethinking your living space with spring in mind can really breathe some life back into your home after a long, dreary winter.
-Read on for some simple and inexpensive ways to refresh your space for spring.
+Rethinking your living space with summer in mind can really breathe new life back into your home.
+Just as we revamp our wardrobes for warmer, brighter days, our homes could also use a makeover to accommodate the new season.
+Read on for some simple and inexpensive ways to refresh your space for summer.

 Refreshing your space doesn’t have to mean changing out every piece to create a brand new look.
 Sometimes it’s the little things that can make the biggest difference.
 The Every Girl suggests swapping out your hardware, layering a new rug or restyling your shelves - all affordable ways to shake things up a bit.

-• Restyling shelves is a great way to refresh a space.
-Architectural Digest teaches us how to restyle our shelves without buying anything new – a win-win!
+• Shelf styling: Restyling shelves is a great way to refresh a space.
+This post teaches us how to restyle our shelves with old or new items – a win-win!

-Here’s a great article by the Chicago Tribune on the three Ps of home décor to re-energize a living space – plants, paint and pillows.
+Here’s a great article by Decorist on the three Ps of home décor to re-energize a living space – plants, paint and pillows - of home décor to re-energize a living space.

-• Plants – adding greenery can both re-energize your space and benefit your health!
-This NBC News article tells you why plants are great to have around and provides a beginner’s guide to decorating with plants.
-Go wild!
+• Plants – adding greenery can both re-energize your space and benefit your health.
+Our post on plants that clean the air in your home explains why they're great to have around and provides a beginner's guide to decorating with them.
+Go Wild!

 • Paint – a fresh coat of paint might be just what you need to refresh your space.
 Huffington Post suggests painting a thrift store find or an item you love and can’t seem to part with.
 Before you do, check out Country Living’s guide on mistakes to avoid.